orionjs/orioncms/docs/introduction.md

 #### Install a template

-Orion has two official templates, one for [bootstrap](http://getbootstrap.com) and one for [materialize](http://materializecss.com), but you can use one in the list below
+Orion has two official templates, one for [bootstrap](http://getbootstrap.com) and one for [materialize](http://materializecss.com), but you can use one in the list below:

 **Bootstrap:**